MIForever/My_Sqlite/README.md

 ## Task
-The task is to create the MySqliteRequest class and the command line input version it, so that user perform various actions on csv files.
+The task is to create the MySqliteRequest class and the command line input version it, so that users perform various actions on CSV files.

 ## Description
-We used regular experssions to make the task easier and shorten the code.
-It also imporves code efficiency.
+We used regular expressions to make the task easier and shorten the code.
+It also improves code efficiency.
-This is an example for mini version of Sqlite to be example for users on Ruby.
+This is an example of a mini version of Sqlite to be an example for users on Ruby.

 ## Installation
 You just install it and write your own requests to the my_sqlite_request.rb file or type your command through my_sqlite_cli.rb script

 ## Usage
-Once you wrote your to the class requests type to the command line:
+Once you have written your to the class requests type to the command line:
 ```
 ruby my_sqlite_request.rb
 ```

-Or to use command line input version of it:
+Or to use the command line input version of it:
 ```
 ruby my_sqlite_cli.rb
 ```